 - Do not allow their condition to get in the way of your relationship.
 Don’t treat them differently just because they have a cancer diagnosis – it does not change who they are.

 - A family member will undoubtedly post updates to an individual’s social media pages or send group emails.
-Stay current with these updates to ensure that they do not have to repeat experiences or information multiple times.
+Stay current with these updates to ensure they do not repeat experiences or information multiple times.
 These updates are additionally an excellent means to begin a discussion.
 This is SO important and helpful…

 - Do not be afraid to talk with them.
-It is far better to state, “I don’t know what to say” than to stop calling or visiting out of anxiety.
+It is far better to state, “I don’t know what to say,” than to stop calling or visiting out of anxiety.